mvccore/ext-router-localization/README.md

 - multi language pattern and reverse records in application routes
 - routes only allowed languages
 - sets recognized or default language into request object
-- optionaly recognizes target language by http header `Accept-Language`
+- optionaly recognizes target language by http header `'Accept-Language'`
 - optionaly holds language once defined by session
 - optionaly keeps path for default language, but normaly redirects user into `'/'` for default language
-- optionaly forbids paths for not localized requests
+- optionaly prevent paths for not localized requests

 ## Installation
 ```shell